Dynatrace/agent-nodejs/README.md

 * Deploy the application to Heroku

 ### Deploying Dynatrace to CloudFoundry
-Since November 2017, Dynatrace is part of the [Node.js buildpack](https://github.com/cloudfoundry/nodejs-buildpack) and dedicated support for cloudfoundry via npm module will be deprecated.
+Starting with Dynatrace OneAgent 1.129 and [Cloud Foundry Node.js buildpack 1.6.10](https://github.com/cloudfoundry/nodejs-buildpack/releases/tag/v1.6.10) Dynatrace is part of the buildpack.
-The buildpack approach is preferable to the NPM module approach due to several improvements.
+Using the buildpack is preferable to the npm module approach due to several improvements.
 For instance, you're no longer required to install a dependency on @dynatrace/oneagent in your project directory.
 You also no longer need to add a require statement as the first statement of your application.
 Please review the [Dynatrace documentation](https://www.dynatrace.com/support/help/infrastructure/paas/how-do-i-monitor-cloud-foundry-applications/) to learn more.

 ## Disclaimer
 This module is supported by the Dynatrace Innovation Lab.